shreyamahendran/GermanCreditData/README.md

 Scaling: Numerical features such as duration, credit_amount, and age will need to be scaled using a method like StandardScaler (to have a mean of 0 and standard deviation of 1).
 Cost Matrix: The cost matrix suggests that misclassifying a bad credit risk as good is more costly.
 This should be considered when tuning the model's parameters and during evaluation (e.g., using a weighted loss function or adjusting class weights).
 Feature Types: Based on the feature types (categorical and numerical), we can decide on the appropriate preprocessing steps: Categorical: One-hot encoding, label encoding, or ordinal encoding.
 Numerical: Scaling or normalization.

-Models and Approach

-Models Implemented

-Logistic Regression (Finalized Model)
-Random Forest
-XGBoost
-Optimization Technique

-Bayesian Optimization was employed to fine-tune hyperparameters, ensuring efficient exploration of the search space while balancing performance and computational cost.

-Future Work

-Model Enhancements: o Explore ensemble approaches combining Logistic Regression with Random Forest or XGBoost. o Experiment with advanced boosting methods for potential performance gains.
-Feature Engineering: o Create interaction terms or test alternate encodings to capture more complex relationships. o Perform feature selection to further refine the model.
-Handle Class Imbalance: o Apply SMOTE or adjust class weights to better address minority class (defaults).
-Cross-validation: o Use extensive cross-validation to validate robustness and guard against overfitting.
-Summary This project demonstrates the application of machine learning to predict loan defaults using the German Credit Dataset.
-By evaluating multiple models and leveraging Bayesian Optimization, Logistic Regression was identified as the optimal solution.
-The final model balances performance and interpretability, making it well-suited for deployment in the financial sector.